Dubai Financial Services Authority: History

 The agency was established in 2004 as part of the establishment of the Dubai International Financial Centre.

 In 2017, the DFSA introduced the Innovation Testing Licence, a sandbox for companies to test innovative products and services within a controlled environment.
 By 2020, 82 companies applied and 38 were accepted into the programme.

+In November 2018, Sarwa Digital Wealth became the first company to complete the Innovation Testing Licence programme and receive a full DFSA licence.

 In 2021, the DFSA introduced the Investment Token regime, a framework that regulated digital assets such as utility tokens, cryptocurrencies, stable coins, etc. In November 2022, the regulator introduced the Crypto Token regime as a more advanced and updated version of crypto regulation.
 The Crypto Token regime also addressed such risks as anti-money laundering and terrorism finance.
 More amendments to the Crypto Token regime, refining and enhancing the regulatory environment for Crypto Tokens, were introduced in June 2024.
 Among others, the changes allowed domestic qualified investor funds to invest in unrecognized crypto (not more than 10% of GAV), reduced the application fee for token recognition from $10,000 to $5,000, and defined additional recognition criteria for stablecoins.

 In 2023, the DFSA licensed and registered 117 new firms.

 In 2024, the amount of fines issued by the regulator exceeded $2.5 mln.

 In early 2025, the DFSA officially recognized stablecoins USDC and EURC.

 In May 2025, Mark Steward, former FCA UK executive, succeeded Ian Johnston as DFSA CEO.